-As they say, these boots were made for walking and that's just what a herd of turkeys would do 200 years ago while they were being taken to market in England.
+As they say, these boots were made for walking and that's just what a herd of turkeys would do 200 years ago when they were being taken to market in England.
 The little bird-sized booties were meant to protect their feet as they were marching along, according to the University of Illinois.

 Turkeys were named after the "Turkish" area despite being from North America.

 You might have wondered why turkeys have the name that they do despite the fact that they originated in North America.
 Encyclopedia Britannica explains that when the bird became popular in England, the name turkey-cock, formerly used for the guinea fowl found in Islamic (or "Turkish") lands, was used to refer to the bird we know as a turkey today.

 All but 12 U.S. states have turkeys.

 While people in all 50 states enjoy turkey as a part of their Thanksgiving dinners, the birds, specifically Eastern wild turkeys, can be found roaming wild in 38 states in the U.S., according to the National Wild Turkey Federation.
 They can also be spotted in various provinces up in Canada.

 Turkey beards grow three to five inches per year.